qixils/minecraft-randomiser/README.md

 Requires Python 3.6+ to run. (~~Experimental compiled builds are avaiable from the releases tab.~~ These are extra broken right now, please use Python to run.)

-tl;dr just open randomize.bat if you are too lazy to figure out
+tl;dr just open randomize.bat if you are too lazy to figure out idk

 ## `resource_randomiser.py`